Picking your Perfect Poppins

 4) Marital Status: Nannies may not be asked about or discriminated against based on their marital or relationship status.

 5) Children: You are not allowed to ask if the nanny has children or if they plan on having children in the future.
-Their parental or pregnancy status is protected by equal employment opportunity laws and is not something to bring up in an interview.
+Equal employment opportunity laws protect their parental or pregnancy status and is not something to bring up in an interview.

-7) Age: Age is a protected class and you are not allowed to ask the nanny how old they are.
+7) Age: Age is a protected class, and you are not allowed to ask the nanny how old they are.
 All of our nannies are at least 21 years old.
 Again, you are allowed to ask if there is any reason the nanny would be unable to fulfill any of the job requirements.

 Don't hesitate to reach out to the agency for clarification if needed.